asorbini/rticonnextdds-ros2-adapter/README.md

 }
 ```

-The main difference with the C API is that in the C++ API, function which returned
+The main difference with the C API is that in the C++ API, functions which returned
 `DDS_ReturnCode_t` in C will instead throw an exception
 derived from `dds::core::Exception` in case of error.